MewsSystems/gitbook-booking-engine/booking-engine-widget/integrations/google-triggers-reference.md

-# Integrations

-## Google Tag Manager - Triggers Reference
+# Google Triggers Reference

-> ### Notice of usage
-> Google Tag Manager is a 3rd party service and we provide this integration as is.
+> **Notice of usage:** Google Tag Manager is a 3rd party service and we provide this integration as is.
 We export a set of supported events and their data to the container, however, we have no control over what happens with them and how they are used.
 Below we provide a set of basic setup examples that have been tested and verified to work with Distributor.
 If you need a more complex setup, it is up to you to configure and test it.

 All events data is passed to Tag Manager through _dataLayer_.
 To use it in your tags, set up _Variable_ with proper name as a variable of the data layer like this:

 ![variable](../.gitbook/assets/variable.png)

-**All prices currently presented via the data layer are gross \(including taxes and fees\).**
+> **Note:** All prices currently presented via the data layer are gross \(including taxes and fees\)

-#### Data layer variables in events
+### Data layer variables in events

 Each event is fired with a standard set of data: